Beard Balm or Beard Butter: Which Should I Choose?

 Beard butter is somewhat like beard balm in that it can also be made from waxes, butters, and carrier oils.
 The big difference here is not only the ingredients, but the quantity and quality of those ingredients.
 Most of the time, beard balms main ingredient is beeswax.
 Beard butter is primarily comprised of butters such as shea and almond butter.
 This allows beard butter to have a softer, creamier composition.

-Since beard butter is not as firm, it is not the preferred option for styling as it does not have as firm of a hold (although it does provide a light one).
+Since beard butter is not as firm as beard balm, it is not the preferred option for styling as it does not have as firm of a hold (although it does provide a light one) as beard balm.
 However, beard butter has a number of other benefits from its use.
 This substance is incredibly effective at locking moisture into the skin.
 It is also wonderful for providing strong conditioning, eliminating beard dandruff, and helping prevent itchiness.

 How Do I Use Beard Balm?